msantam2/sorting-speeds/README.md

   times["#{sort}"] = time
 end
 ```
 The program imports all files from the `sorts` directory and uses those filenames to call each corresponding sorting method.
 This way, to add a sort all you need to do is create a file in `sorts` with the name `your_sort.rb`.
 Make sure the name of the sorting method is the same as the file that contains it (i.e. `bubble_sort.rb` contains the method `bubble_sort(arr)`).
+That is it, you only need to write the method definition and you are set.

 ### Run this Code